codefinity/oeuvre/README.md

 1. The Requirement remains the same, but the Architecture must adopt the new technology.

 2. Requirement changes to take advantage of the new technology.
+Technology can also influence the requirements.

 Earlier the Fitness Functions are identified, the better they will help the Arcitecture to evolve.